pbugnion/s4ds/chap13/README.md

 # Chapter 13

 This chapter explores the Play framework.
+We build a web API, `ghub-display`, that provides a JSON array describing a user's repositories.

-`ghub-display` is a web API and application built using the Play framework that provides the guiding thread for this chapter.
-You need to install Typesafe Activator for it to work, using either
+You need to install §Typesafe Activator for this API to work, using either

     brew install typesafe-activator